Zhang Xueliang: Taiwan

-Zhang studied the New Testament Bible.
+Zhang studied the New Testament.
 In 1964, he formally married Edith Chao, daughter of a senior official, who left her family in her teens to become his companion and later followed him into exile.
-His first wife, Ms. Yu, said she was so moved by Ms. Chao's devotion that she released her husband from his vows.
-Chang and his wife, Edith, became devout Christians who also regularly attended Sunday services at the Methodist chapel in Shilin, a Taipei suburb, with Chiang Kai-Shek's family.
-After Chiang's death in 1975, his freedom was officially restored.
+His first wife, Yu, said she was so moved by Ms. Chao's devotion that she released her husband from his vows.
+Zhang and his wife, Edith, became devout Christians who also regularly attended Sunday services at the Methodist chapel in Shilin, a Taipei suburb, with Chiang Kai-shek's family.
+On March 26, 1988, two months after the death of Chiang Kai-shek's son Chiang Ching-kuo, his freedom was officially restored.